-Sensor Overlays Provide Insights That AGP Often Miss
+Sensor Overlays Provide Insights That AGPs Often Miss

 In today’s busy clinical practice, time is of the essence.
 When patients arrive with devices ready for downloading, we must access reports that allow for quick analysis, generate the right questions and lead to sensible conclusions.

 Adoption of continuous glucose monitors (CGMs) is growing rapidly among health-care providers and their patients, particularly for patients who take insulin.
 A multitude of systems are now available: Dexcom’s G5 and G6, Medtronic’s Guardian Connect and sensor-augmented pumps, Abbott’s Freestyle Libre and Senseonics’ Eversense.
 Each system has its own report-generating software, and there are a number of “midware” programs that can merge the data from multiple devices including CGMs.

 Each software program has the ability to generate a variety of different reports.
 All have the ability to produce statistical summaries that can be useful for evaluating general glycemic control and tracking progress from one appointment to the next.
 For example, the average (mean) glucose correlates closely with A1C.
 The standard deviation or coefficient of variation provides some insight regarding overall glucose variability.
 In addition, the frequency of high/low alerts allows us to see how often the patient is approaching potentially dangerous excursions.
 However, the granddaddy of all stats is the percent of time spent above, below and within one’s target range.
 This is probably the best measure of the quality of one’s glucose control, as opposed to the others which represent quantity metrics.